Skinnytaste > Recipes > Breakfast and Brunch > Perfect Instant Pot Soft and Hard Boiled Eggs

 • Top them on your avocado toast.

-• Use them to whip up a quick egg sandwich, this is my daughter Karina’s favorite egg sandwich.
+• Use them to whip up a quick egg sandwich, like my daughter Karina’s favorite egg sandwich.

-• Add them to mason jar salads for protein, this is one of my favorites.
+• Add them to mason jar salads for protein

 How to Make Perfect Eggs in the Instant Pot